liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 ## Summary [](id=mobile-sdk-summary-liferay-portal-6-2-dev-guide-08-en)

 In this chapter, we showed you how easy it is to download and configure Liferay's Mobile SDK.
-We explained the Android and iOS mobile platforms separately, giving you step-by-step examples for accessing Liferay services.
-We even dove into a working example with the sample *Contacts App* by configuring Android Developer Tools.
-Then, we explored Liferay Developer Studio's integration with the Mobile SDK.
-LDS offers ways to build standard and custom JARs for an Android app to reference.
-LDS also gives you the option to create a sample Liferay Android project to familiarize yourself with a Liferay Android app using the Mobile SDK.
+First, we explored Eclipse's integration with the Mobile SDK.
+Eclipse offers ways to build standard and custom JARs for an Android app to reference.
+Eclipse also gives you the option to create a sample Liferay Android project to familiarize yourself with a Liferay Android app using the Mobile SDK.
+Then, we explained the Android and iOS mobile platforms separately, giving you step-by-step examples for accessing Liferay services.

 <!--
 Then, we explored the SDK Builder and how to generate client libraries to access